archit2604/Robotics-Automation-QSTP-2020/PROJECT.md

 ### For project:
 There are three ROS nodes in this stack(/project/src):
 - obstacle.py-This is a obstacle detector node which publishes a fixed list of obstacles.
-- planner.py-Path Planner node which subscribes to obstacles, asks the user for the goal in the 6*6 grid in the first quadrant and starting at the origin and publishes a path to the goal.After reaching the goal it asks the user whether he wants to make the bot travel to another point and continues to do so until the user says No.
+- planner.py-Path Planner node which subscribes to obstacles, asks the user for the goal in the 6*6 grid in the first quadrant,starting at the origin and publishes a path to the goal.After reaching the goal it asks the user whether he wants to make the bot travel to another point and continues to do so until the user says No.
 - controller.py-Controller node which subscribes to the path and publishes cmd_vel.

 This stack also has a roslaunch file. autonav.launch.
 This launch file runs all the above mentioned three nodes and also starts the omnibase in the given obstacle filled environment.It also launches a seperate terminal window to take inputs from the user.